kyma-project/kyma/docs/deep-dive/04-dd-manage-functions-with-kyma-cli-serverless.md

   > **NOTE:** Python 3.8 is only one of the available runtimes.
 Read about all [supported runtimes and sample Functions to run on them](https://kyma-project.io/docs/main/components/serverless/#details-runtimes).

-  The `init` command creates the following files in your workspace folder:
+  The `init` command creates these files in your workspace folder:

   - `config.yaml`	with the Function's configuration